disconnector/devop_day/courseware/courseware.md

 ##Part 1 - DevOps in a nutshell

+---

-1. Why all of this DevOps stuff?
+#Why all of this DevOps stuff?
 What changed?
   * The big question - How do applications actually get from dev laptops to production?
-  * Pets versus Cattle

   * Agile development (with thanks to Matt and Jonas)

+---

 #Why Agile?

   * Too many projects not delivered
   * Software taking too long to get to market
-  * Requirements not met
   * High costs to make changes after delivery
   * Having to “get it right” first time/up front
-  *  Too many defects
   * Unhappy Customers
   * Unhappy Developers

+---

+#Agile vs "Lean"

+Lean = viable product after every iterations
+Agile may not be viable after every iteration

+---

-  # Software Development Methodologies
+#Software Development Methodologies
   * "Code-fix” (or no process)
   * Structured, heavy weight methodologies a.k.a.
   “Plan Driven Methodologies” and “Waterfall”

 ---

-  # Software Development Methodologies (cont)
+#Software Development Methodologies (cont)

   * Largely influenced by _traditional engineering_ and _quality processes_ in industries
   * Desire to make software development more _predictable_, _measurable_ and _efficient_
   * Strong emphasis on _detailed planning_ and then _executing to the plan_

 ---

-  # But Software is Different
+#But Software is Different

   * Is not Tangible
   * Is not based on Mathematics
   * Needs Knowledge Workers

 ---

-  # Relevance
+#Relevance
   ###Heavy weight methodologies are most successful when:

    - Requirements are stable